sherryyang2016/Yang_Sherry_CSE490j_19wi_HW/README.md

 ## This Repository is for homework commits
 ### Instruction for how to play the game is described as below

-Navigate to folder *Builds -> Builds for Rift*
 Launch the application *CSE 490j HW1.exe*
 And have fun!

-Unity file for the app can be found under *Assets -> Scenes -> hw1.unity*
+Unity file for the app can be found under *Assets -> Scenes